serbanlex/studio-infocus/README.md

 # Studio-Infocus website
-This is the presentation website that promotes a young photographer's work and skills in Timisoara.
+This is a presentation website that promotes a young photographer's work and skills in Timisoara.

 ## Project structure
 ```